Suzanne Nossel: Publications

-Nossel is the author of Dare to Speak: Defending Free Speech for All, a set of principles to chart a course for free speech that also promotes equity and inclusion.
-Excerpts from the book have appeared in LitHub, the Washington Post, and the LA Times.
+Nossel is the author of Dare to Speak: Defending Free Speech for All in 2020, a set of principles to chart a course for free speech that also promotes equity and inclusion.
+Excerpts from the book have appeared in LitHub, The Washington Post, and the Los Angeles Times.
 She is a featured columnist for Foreign Policy magazine and has published op-eds in The New York Times, Politico, and The Guardian, among others.

-Nossel co-wrote, along with PEN America President Andrew Solomon, an op-ed piece for The New York Times on PEN's decision to present the PEN/Toni and James C. Goodale Free Expression Courage Award to Charlie Hebdo.
+Nossel co-wrote, along with PEN America President Andrew Solomon, an op-ed piece for The New York Times in 2015 on PEN's decision to present the PEN/Toni and James C. Goodale Free Expression Courage Award to Charlie Hebdo.

 In Foreign Affairs, she has covered topics ranging from the changing nature of liberal internationalism to Samantha Power's ambassadorship in the United Nations.
 In 2004, she coined the term "Smart Power", which was the title of an article she published in Foreign Affairs that year.
 It later became the theme of Secretary of State Hillary Clinton's confirmation testimony and guided her tenure in office.

-Education

-Nossel graduated magna cum laude from both Harvard College and Harvard Law School.